kitserver/kitserver5/README.md

 # Introduction

-Kitserver 6 is a companion program for Pro Evolution Soccer 6 and Winning Eleven 2007.
+Kitserver 5 is a companion program for Pro Evolution Soccer 5, Winning Eleven 9, and Winning Eleven 9 LE.

 # How to build